🚨Northtown Capital Services Group Phone Harassment❓

 Remember to always keep records.
 Contacts made to you by debt collection agencies or messages sent and received should be stored.
 It is also very important to keep records of debt settlements and resolutions should issues concerning your debt arise in the future.
 It is not surprising for people to be contacted over their debt after 10 years, especially student loans.

 You can get sued by a debt collection agency as a final attempt to get you to pay up, freezing, or monitoring your bank account can have an adverse effect on your life.
-To avoid this, consider having a separate account for funds like social security and disability checks, as these cannot be used to offset court-ordered debt payment,
+To avoid this, consider having a separate account for funds like social security and disability checks, as these cannot be used to offset court-ordered debt payment.
+Consult with professionals to determine the best actions to take when dealing with debt collection.

 Address: Buffalo, NY 14225-1980